 4. In 1945, The United Nations is founded at a San Francisco meeting attended by African American consultants, most notably W.E.B.
 Du Bois, Mary McLeod Bethune and Ralph J. Bunche.

 5. In 1947, Jackie Robinson joined the Brooklyn Dodgers and became the first Black in the major leagues in modern times.
 Larry Doby joined the Cleveland Indians on July 6 and became the first Black in the American League.
-Three other Blacks played in the major leagues in 1947: Dan Bankhead, pitcher, Brooklyn Dodgers; Willard Brown, outfielder, St. Louis Browns; Henry Thompson, infielder, St. Louis Browns.
+Three other Blacks played in the major leagues in 1947: Dan Bankhead, pitcher, Brooklyn Dodgers; Willard Brown, outfielder, St. Louis Browns and Henry Thompson, infielder, St. Louis Browns.

 6. In 1950, Charles “Chuck” Cooper first African American ever drafted by an NBA team; picked by the Boston Celtics.